 “Tests were devised in which tanks containing liquid hydrogen under pressure were ruptured.
 In many cases, the hydrogen quickly escaped without ignition.
 The experimenters then provided a rocket squib (a small powder charge) to ignite the escaping hydrogen.
 The resulting fireball quickly dissipated because of the rapid flame speed of hydrogen and its low density.
 Containers of hydrogen and gasoline were placed side by side and ruptured.
 When the hydrogen can was ruptured and ignited, the flame quickly dissipated, but when the same thing was done with gasoline, the gasoline and flame stayed near the container and did much more damage.
 The gasoline fire was an order of magnitude more severe than the hydrogen fire.
 The experimenters tried to induce hydrogen to explode, with limited success.
 In 61 attempts, only two explosions occurred and in both, they had to mix oxygen with the hydrogen.
 Their largest explosion was produced by mixing a half liter of liquid oxygen with a similar volume of liquid hydrogen.
 Johnson and Rich were convinced that, with proper care, liquid hydrogen could be handled quite safely and was a practical fuel — a conclusion that was amply verified by the space program in the 1960s.
 At the time, however, Johnson and Rich filmed their fire and explosion experiments to convince doubters.” https://history.nasa.gov/SP-4404/ch8-6.htm

-But this all compared hydrogen to other fuels.
-What about hydrogen safety relative to Lithium Ion Batteries like those in a Battery Electric Vehicle (BEV)?
-These are very different, and Im not awareaof direct comparisons, but we’ll try.
+But I’ve just compared hydrogen to other fuels.
+What about hydrogen safety relative to lithium ion batteries like those in a Battery Electric Vehicle (BEV)?
+These are very different energy storage technologies, and I’m not aware of direct comparisons between the two, but we’ll try.
 The key difference is that a BEV cannot rapidly dissipate the energy stored in batteries like a fueled vehicle can.
 This means that once a cell is damaged, neighboring cells in the battery can continue to catch fire or explode at a later time.
 This issue has led to BEVs requiring special storage and observation after a crash.
 You can search for videos of first responders trying to put out a BEV that is on fire.
 It’s not easy and the fumes are terribly toxic.
 The latest article I read is not clear whether BEVs have fewer post crash fires than gasoline vehicles.
 This is not an admonishment of BEVs!
-The fact that this emerging technology is on par already is remarkable.
-It would be great to see a direct study comparing BEVs with hydrogen fueled vehicles, once both technologies have had a chance to mature.
+The fact that this emerging technology is on par with gasoline already is remarkable.
+It would be great to see a direct study comparing BEV safety with hydrogen fueled vehicles, once both technologies have had a chance to mature.

 One of the promising undergraduate students within the lab I worked in at Wisconsin was machining a part one day on a mill.
 He passed on the unsupervised lab-specific machine shop for risk of safety and was in the established student shop in the College — a fancy facade of a facility with a carefully organized tool closet and a windowed observation office where the head machinist, a disliked authoritarian of a person with decades of experience, could watch the shop.
 The student was very sharp, but left the chuck key in the mill head and turned it on.
 The key spun around, flew out, and took with it two of his fingers.
 As he’s holding his bloodied hand the head of the shop comes running out and begins yelling at him, “why did you do that!!”
 This would surely be a mark on his safety record.
 The student, in shock, ran away to the hallway outside where other students applied paper towels to his hand and helped him to the hospital.